MicrosoftDocs/defender-docs/defender-endpoint/behavior-monitor.md

 Behavior monitoring is a critical detection and protection functionality of Microsoft Defender Antivirus.

 Monitors process behavior to detect and analyze potential threats based on the behavior of applications, services, and files.
 Rather than relying solely on signature-based detection (which identifies known malware patterns), behavior monitoring focuses on observing how software behaves in real-time.
-Here’s what it entails:
+Here's what it entails:

 1. Real-Time Threat Detection:
    - Continuously observe processes, file system activities, and interactions within the system.